catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    dmesg|less
    ```

    <ins>Inspect the messages to ensure Ethernet was detected as well as the mousepad and audio.
-One must have Ethernet with the corresponding driver to continue 	with the installation.
-The Ethernet hardware is attached to the pci bus.
-To view all the pci devices and their driver attachments.</in>
+One must have Ethernet with the corresponding driver to continue 	with the installation as the Ethernet hardware is attached to the pci bus.</ins>

-   At the command prompt type:
+   To view all the pci devices and their driver attachments - at the command prompt type:
    ```
    pciconf -lvv|less
    ```